 Related Policies:

-03.113; 03.212, 05.11, 08.131, 09.3211
+03.113; 03.212; 05.11; 08.131; 09.3211

 Legal: The Superintendent/designee is authorized to release Board-approved student directory information.
 THE BOARD MAY DESIGNATE A STUDENT’S ADDRESS AS DIRECTORY INFORMATION UNDER FERPA; HOWEVER, UNDER THE MCKINNEY-VENTO ACT, INFORMATION REGARDING A STUDENT’S LIVING SITUATION IS NOT CONSIDERED DIRECTORY INFORMATION.
 AS A RESULT, INFORMATION ABOUT A STUDENT’S LIVING SITUATION MUST BE PROVIDED THE SAME PROTECTIONS AS OTHER NON-DIRECTORY, PERSONALLY IDENTIFIABLE INFORMATION (PII) CONTAINED IN STUDENT EDUCATION RECORDS UNDER FERPA.